sourcegraph/sourcegraph-public-snapshot/doc/admin/background-information/monorepo.md

 ## Custom git binaries

 Sourcegraph clones code from your code host via the usual `git clone` or `git fetch` commands.
 Some organisations use custom `git` binaries or commands to speed up these operations.
 Sourcegraph supports using alternative git binaries to allow cloning.
-This can be done by inheriting from the `gitserver` docker image and installing the custom `git` onto the `$PATH`.

-Some monorepos use a custom command for `git fetch` to speed up fetch.
-Sourcegraph provides the `experimentalFeatures.customGitFetch` site setting to specify the custom command.
+See [using custom git binaries](how-to/use_custom_git_binaries.md) for how to configure.